platformsh/legacy-cli/README.md

-  app:config-get                            View the configuration of an app app:list (apps)                           List apps in the project auth auth:info                                 Display your account information auth:login (login)                        Log in to Platform.sh using a username and password auth:logout (logout)                      Log out of Platform.sh certificate certificate:add                           Add an SSL certificate to the project certificate:delete                        Delete a certificate from the project
+  app:config-get                            View the configuration of an app app:list (apps)                           List apps in the project auth auth:browser-login (login)                Log in to Platform.sh via a browser auth:info                                 Display your account information auth:logout (logout)                      Log out of Platform.sh auth:password-login                       Log in to Platform.sh using a username and password certificate certificate:add                           Add an SSL certificate to the project certificate:delete                        Delete a certificate from the project